faran4engg/react-item-list/README.md

 $ npm ci
 ```

-> Once node dependencies are installed then please open your terminal and run `npm start` for a development server.
+> Once node dependencies are installed then please open your terminal and run `npm start` for spinning up the development server.
 > Navigate to `http://localhost:3000/`.
 > The app will automatically launch if you change any of the source files.